Women Leaders of the Bible: Miriam, Sister of Moses

 Miriam was the sister of Moses and Aaron, and the daughter of Amran and Jochebed.
 She is one of seven major prophetess' in the Bible.

-Miriam, Moses' sister
+Miriam, sister of Moses

 The first time we meet Miriam in the Bible she is just a young child.
 Her mother had just given birth to her youngest brother, Moses, and during this time in history, a decree had been established that demanded all newborn Hebrew males must be killed.